wagtail/wagtail/docs/advanced_topics/adding_reports.rst

 (dictionary)

 A dictionary of any fields/attributes in ``list_export`` for which you wish to manually specify a heading for the spreadsheet column, and their headings.
-If unspecified, heading will be taken from the field ``verbose_name`` if applicable, and the attribute string otherwise.
+If unspecified, the heading will be taken from the field ``verbose_name`` if applicable, and the attribute string otherwise.
 For our example, ``last_published_at`` will automatically get a heading of ``"Last Published At"``, but a simple "Last Published" looks neater.
 We'll add that by setting ``export_heading_overrides``: